 In addition to the three Nordic region, projects may include partners from outside the Region.

 OPSTART grants are for max.
 DKK 25,000.

-Note, that only 1/3 of the total funding for an OPSTART project may be used on expense fees.
+Please note, that only 1/3 of the total funding for an OPSTART project may be used on fees/wages.